We help enhance your investment skills

 Here is a breakdown of ETFs vs. mutual funds

-3Minimum investmentMost mutual fund schemes require a minimum investment amount, say Rs.
+3Minimum investmentMost require Rs.
 100 or Rs.
-500.For an ETF scheme, there is no minimum investment required.
+500No minimum investment required

 1. Both mutual funds and exchange-traded funds pool together several investors’ money.